-For the purpose of the Cash Flow Statement, cash and cash equivalents consist of cash and cash equivalents as defined, net of outstanding bank overdrafts.
+For the purpose of the consolidated cash flow statement, cash and cash equivalents consist of cash and cash equivalents as defined, net of outstanding bank overdrafts.

 (I) Trade and other receivables

 Trade and client receivables, which generally have 7-30 day terms, are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less an allowance for impairment.